jerlendds/gpug/README.md

   </a>

   <h3 align="left">
-    GPUG: A GPU-accelerated graph visualization engine built with [Zed’s GPUI](https://zed.dev/), exploring how far Rust and GPUI can take interactive graph rendering.
+    GPUG: A GPU-accelerated graph visualization engine built with <a href="https://zed.dev/">Zed's GPUI</a>, exploring how far Rust and GPUI can take interactive graph rendering.
   </h3>